-• Geocoding metadata standards.
+• Geocoding metadata standards

 The SSF provides some guidance on the capture and storage of geocoding metadata; however, more comprehensive and internationally consistent standards are ultimately required.
+(See comments in standards section below.)

 Australia has national privacy laws and principles that apply to the storage of data; the SSF promotes these laws and standards.